InjectiveLabs/docs/source/includes/_spotrpc.md

 ## SubaccountOrdersList

-Get orders of a subaccount
+Get orders of a subaccount.

 ### Request Parameters
 > Request Example: